UCSF-HMTRC/hyperpolarized_mri_book/_sources/experiments_preclinical/experiments_preclinical.md

 minimize the loss of polarization is centered around the use of deuterated solvents (in addition to deuterating the HP agent itself, see chapter 6) in the dissolution.
-Labile protons would then be exchanged with the deuterons, resulting in lesser dipolar relaxation of the ^13^C nucleus (as much as two bonds away) and thereby extending the lifetime of the HP agent.
+Labile protons would then be exchanged with the deuterons, resulting in lesser dipolar relaxation of the <sup>13</sup>C nucleus (as much as two bonds away) and thereby extending the lifetime of the HP agent.
 A recent publication by Cho et al (6) has shown an increase from 20% for HP glutamine to two fold for HP urea upon the use of deuterated solvents during dissolution.

-**4.3 Transfer to the magnet -- How fast can you run?**
+## Transfer to the magnet -- How fast can you run?

-Once dissolved, the HP agent decays with the spin--lattice relaxation time *T*~1~, which is on the order of 10s of seconds.
-Invariably, the polarized solution needs to be transferred from the polarizer to the "measurement" magnet, which could result in dramatic losses of polarization since the *T*~1~ is field-dependent.
+Once dissolved, the HP agent decays with the spin--lattice relaxation time $T_{1}$, which is on the order of 10s of seconds.
+Invariably, the polarized solution needs to be transferred from the polarizer to the "measurement" magnet, which could result in dramatic losses of polarization since the $T_{1}$ is field-dependent.
 It would be pertinent to be cognizant of the stray magnetic fields in the vicinity and along the pathway of the polarizer and the "measurement" magnet.
 This can be measured using a three axis Hall probe.
 Most established labs have a